awcoetzer/javascript-studies/module-2/MODULE-2.md

 Variables do follow certain naming conventions, for example not using reserved keywords in JavaScript, or starting it with a number, or using all capital letters when declaring a variable, among other things.

-Also, camel casing is the standard used within JavaScript, you can use snake casing though that is more comman with Ruby developers.
+Also, camel casing is the standard used within JavaScript, you can use snake casing though that is more common with Ruby developers.

 ---